Admission to practice law: Spain

+In Spain, in order for lawyers to practice law they must be in possession of the Lawyer's Professional Title (lawyer's license) and they must be joined to a bar association of Spain (any of the 83 bar associations of Spain).
+In Spain it is compulsory (legally mandatory) to be joined to a bar association (it could be any of all Spain).
+In total there are 6 years of training in order to practice law.

+In order to practice law (and to get the lawyer's license), the following requirements are necessary (legally mandatory): a bachelor's degree in Law (4 years), a master's degree in Law and Legal Practice (2 years), a legal internship (6 months, within those two years) and passing the All Spain Bar Examination (convened annually by the Government of Spain).
+Once the bar examination has been passed, the Minister of Justice issues the Lawyer's Professional Title (lawyer's license).
+Finally, with the lawyer's title, you can join any bar association and practice law.

+In Spain, in total there are 6 years of training in order to practice law.
+The current system was created by the Law 34/2006 and the Royal Decree 775/2011, of 3 June.
+The first time the All Spain Bar Examination was convened (the new system) was in 2014 by virtue of the Royal Decree 150/2014, of March 7.

 Sweden

 In Sweden, there is no monopoly on the practice of law.
-Anyone may call themselves a legal advisor (jurist), open a legal office, and practice law regardless of training or experience.
+Anyone may call themselves a lawyer (jurist), open a legal office, and practice law regardless of training or experience.
 Litigants are not required to employ qualified counsel, and anyone may appear before any court representing themselves or another person.
 However, the title of advokat is reserved by law for members of the Swedish Bar Association (Sveriges advokatsamfund), and in practice advokats act as defense counsel in the vast majority of criminal cases.
 The title in effect serves as a quality label for those offering legal services.
 Membership in the bar association requires an LL.M. degree (juristexamen, which lasts four and a half years); three years of legal work which must be in a law office (either an established firm or one's own firm), and the passing of an oral examination.

 Switzerland

 In Switzerland, lawyers must complete a Bachelor of Law (BLaw, which lasts 3 years), a Master of Law (MLaw, which lasts three terms), a one- to two-year traineeship (depending on the Canton), and pass the bar examination.